ibm-cloud-docs/cis/cipher-suites.md

     `ciphers`: An allowlist of ciphers for TLS termination.
 These ciphers must be in the `BoringSSL` format.

-Note: If you want to revert to the default cipher list please use as option -v default after -f ciphers
+If you want to revert to the default cipher list, use option `-v` default after `-f` ciphers.
+{: note}

 ## Managing cipher suites with the API